 The European Commission has estimated that there are about 7.3 million people living with dementia across the EU, about 65% of these are attributed to Alzheimer's disease

-This is a major economic burden on the health and wealth of all western societies, a situation which will only get worse as beneral improvements in health and healthcare leads to longer lifespans and a progressively ageing population.
+AD is a major economic burden on the health and wealth of all western societies, a situation which will only get worse as general improvements in health and healthcare leads to longer lifespans and a progressively ageing population.

 There is currently no effective treatment or cure